 In recent years we’ve seen collagen become a bit of a buzzword in the health and beauty industry.
-Touted by health gurus, magazines, beauty and supplement companies alike, the benefits of collagen are said to be vast and there’s plenty of research to back it up.
-Though there is still much rsearch to be done, science has been continually pointing to evidence that collagen is highly beneficial to our gut, skin, joints and overall health.
+Touted by health gurus, magazines, beauty and supplement companies alike, the benefits of collagen are said to be plentiful and there’s a lot of research to back it up.
+Though not all research is conclusive, science has been consistently producing evidence that collagen is highly beneficial to our gut, skin, joints and overall health.

 What is collagen?

 Collagen is the most abundant compound of protein found in our bodies and acts as a sort of ‘scaffold’ for our cells.
 The English word collagen is derived from the Greek word of kólla, which means glue.
 This is because it acts as the glue that holds everything together.
 It’s found in our joints, ligaments and muscles and makes up the bulk of structure in our skin and internal tissues.